chandrakantap/graphqldatavis/README.md

 urql library is used to create websocket client and register for a subscription.

-Received data is being stored in redux and displayed on graph usingg recharts.
+Received data is being stored in redux and displayed on graph using recharts.